raspberrypilearning/relax-stretch/en/step_3.md

 --- /task ---

 When running the program, it is easy to accidentally drag the button instead of just clicking it!
-You could use a `forever`{:class="block3control"} loop around your `go to`{:class="block3motion"} block to make sure the sprite stays in its position.
+To make sure the sprite stays in its position use a `forever`{:class="block3control"} loop around the `go to`{:class="block3motion"} block

 --- task ---